-wages increased from 0.23 log points per year in the 1985-1996 period to 0.96 log points per year from 1996 to 2009.
+the standard deviation of log wages increased from 0.23 log point a year in the 1985-96 period to 0.96 log point a year from 1996 to 2009.

-Figure III compares the trend in the normalized 80-20 wage gap for full time men with the trends for three other groups of workers: all men (i.e., full- and part-time), full time women, and all women.
-As noted earlier, the fraction of male workers with no full-time job in a year is relatively low in West Germany (around 2% in 1985, and just under 7% in 2008), so the addition of part-time workers to the male sample has only a small effect on measured inequality.
-Wage inequality among full time female workers is higher than among full time men and rises a little less over our sample period, though the general trends for the two groups are quite similar.
-Inequality in daily wages for all regularly employed females (i.e., including all jobs except untaxed mini-jobs) is even higher, perhaps reflecting the variation in hours of work among part-timers, but rises more slowly than for full time women or men.
-Even for the broadest sample of female workers, however, there is evidence of an acceleration in inequality in the mid-1990s.
-Given the broad similarity in trends across the various groups, we concentrate for the remainder of this section on full time men.
-We return to consider full time women in more detail in Section VI.
+Figure III compares the trend in the normalized 80-20 wage gap for full-time men with the trends for three other groups of workers: all men (i.e., full- and part-time), full-time women, and all women.18 As noted earlier, the fraction of male workers with no full-time job in a year is relatively low in West Germany (around 2% in 1985, and just under 7% in 2008), so the addition of part-time workers to the male sample has only a small effect on measured inequality.
+Wage inequality among full-time female workers is higher than among full-time men and rises a little less over our sample period, though the general trends for the two groups are quite similar.
+Inequality in daily wages for all regularly employed females (i.e., including all jobs except